pichapp/Bioinfo4B/README.md

 ### Week 2:

-17:30 - 18:00 introductions

-18:00 - 18:30 introduction to bioinformatics and databases (UCSC Genome browser, biomart, oma, string and others from SIB)
+17:30 - 18:00 introduction to HPC and terminal

+18:00 - 18:30 setting up the workspace for the genomics practice

 18:30 - 18:45 break

-18:45 - 19:30 introduction to genomics
+18:45 - 19:30 genomics practice

 19:30 - 19:45 break

+19:45 - 20:30 discussion of the results from the practice session

+### Week 2:

+17:30 - 18:00 introduction to HPC and terminal

+18:00 - 18:30 setting up the workspace for the genomics practice

+18:30 - 18:45 break

+18:45 - 19:30 genomics practice

+19:30 - 19:45 break

-19:45 - 20:30 preparations for the genomics practice session
+19:45 - 20:30 discussion of the results from the practice session